University of Maryland CC

 This institution's 200 cancer specialists utilize a multidisciplinary approach, with representation of many cancer specialties including mesothelioma and lung cancer.
 For this reason, Greenebaum established the Thoracic Oncology Program, a team of physicians, surgeons, radiologists, oncologists, pulmonologists, nurses and social workers skilled and experienced in the treatment of these cancers.

-Among the program's specialists are Richard J. Battafarano, M.D., chief of the division of Thoracic Surgery and an expert in mesothelioma and lung and esophageal cancers; and Richard Alexander, M.D., associate chairman for Clinical Research and an authority on potential mesothelioma therapies.
+One of the program’s specialists is Richard J. Battafarano, M.D., chief of the division of Thoracic Surgery and an expert in mesothelioma and lung and esophageal cancers.

 - Chemotherapy